sunchong137/sunchong137.github.io/_pages/volunteer.md

   - /resume
 ---

+The easist way to feel you are rich is to be a volunteer.

-# Peer Review
+## Peer Review
-Journals: Nature Physics, Physics Review A, Physics Review B, Physics Review Research, Quantum
+Journals: Nature Physics, Physics Review A, Physics Review B, Physics Review Research, PRX Quantum, Quantum

-# Freelance translator
+## Chinese-English translator (2021.
+Jan - Now)
 Legend of Zhenhuan (Free to watch on <a href="https://www.youtube.com/watch?v=QOaXm_9S9_0&list=PLIx8QniXH-rElLyjzNMSOXSTbOKsDShyu">Youtube</a>)